IgorCode/i-order-terms/src/readme.txt

 * Improved security by preventing directory browsing
 * Removed screenshots from plugin folder, this should save you some bandwidth :)
 = 1.2.0 =
-* Added link to settings on plugins page
+* Added a link to settings on plugin page
 * Settings page completely rewritten to use WordPress Settings API
 * Drag & drop can now be done in different levels i.e. you can now change parent of dragged item = 1.1.0 =